Jeff Beck: Going solo: 1974 to 1980

 In October the same year, Beck began to record instrumental sessions at AIR Studios with Max Middleton who was also associated with Hummingbird, bassist Phil Chen and drummer Richard Bailey using George Martin as producer and arranger.
 These formed the basis for Beck's solo album Blow by Blow (March 1975) and showcased Beck's technical prowess in jazz-rock.
 The album reached number four in the charts and is Beck's most commercially successful release.
-Beck, fastidious about overdubs and often dissatisfied with his solos, often returned to AIR Studios until he was satisfied.
+Beck, fastidious about overdubs and often dissatisfied with his solos, often returned to AIR Studios to rework a solo.
 A couple of months after the sessions had finished, producer George Martin received a telephone call from Beck, who wanted to record a solo section again.
 Bemused, Martin replied: "I'm sorry, Jeff, but the record is in the shops!"

 Beck put together a live band for a US tour, which was preceded by a small and unannounced gig at The Newlands Tavern in Peckham, London.
-He toured through April and May 1975, mostly supporting the Mahavishnu Orchestra, retaining Max Middleton on keyboards but with a new rhythm section of bassist Wilbur Bascomb and noted session drummer Bernard "Pretty" Purdie, who was also associated with Hummingbird.
+He toured through April and May 1975, mostly supporting the Mahavishnu Orchestra, retaining Max Middleton on keyboards but with a new rhythm section of bassist Wilbur Bascomb and noted session drummer Bernard "Pretty" Purdie.

 In a May 1975 show in Cleveland at the Music Hall, he became frustrated with an early version of a talk box he used on his arrangement of the Beatles' "She's a Woman", and after breaking a string, tossed his legendary Yardbirds-era Fender Stratocaster guitar off the stage.
 He did the same with the talk box and finished the show playing a Les Paul guitar without the box.
 During this tour he performed at Yuya Uchida's "World Rock Festival", playing eight songs with Purdie.
 In addition, he performed a guitar and drum instrumental with Johnny Yoshinaga and, at the end of the festival, joined in a live jam with bassist Felix Pappalardi of Mountain and vocalist Akira "Joe" Yamanaka from the Flower Travellin' Band.
 Only his set with Purdie was recorded and released.